sean-y-liang/City-Housing-Platform/README.md

 ### Database setup
 If not yet created, create the database on your local machine using the provided db.sql script.
 Remember your username (default: root) and password.

-In /server/database.sql, edit the 'user' and 'password' fields according to your set credentials.
+In /server/database.sql, replace the 'user' and 'password' fields according to your set credentials.

 ## Running the Node Server
 Start the node server.